Boemska/macrocore/README.md

-# mpcore - production quality SAS Macros
+# mpcore

 Much quality.
 Many standards.
 The **mpcore** library exists to save time and development effort!
+Here you will find a veritable host of production quality SAS macros.
 Contributions are welcomed.

 # Components